 The PCA9535C is identical to the PCA9535 except that all the I/O pins are high-impedance open-drain outputs.

-The PCA9535 and PCA9535C open-drain interrupt output is activated when any input state differs from its corresponding Input Port register state and is used to indicate to the system master that an input state has changed.
+The PCA9535 and PCA9535C open-drain interrupt output is activated when any input state differs from its corresponding Input Port register state and is used to indicate to the system controller that an input state has changed.
 The power-on reset sets the registers to their default values and initializes the device state machine.

 Three hardware pins (A0, A1, A2) vary the fixed I2C-bus address and allow up to eight devices to share the same I2C-bus/SMBus.
 The fixed I2C-bus address of the PCA9535 and PCA9535C are the same as the PCA9555 allowing up to eight of these devices in any combination to share the same I2C-bus/SMBus.